GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

 #### UMA Scope Expression

 The UMA Scope Expression is a JSON expression, used to register the resources in a resource server.
 See more details in the [Gluu Server docs](https://gluu.org/docs/ce/api-guide/uma-api/#uma-permission-registration-api).

-!!!
-Note
-    Enable and disable the UMA scope expression by setting `ignore_scope` to `true`.

 For example, to protect an API: